 Meteorological data.
 Data from March to August 1997 were obtained from two stations.
 The precipitation data were recorded by one station located in orchard 2, belonging to Consorzio Fitosanitario Obbligatorio Modena.
-Minimum, maximum and average temperature at a height of 2 m and global radiation (daily integral of energy flux in the 0.3-3000 nm range with a solarimeter Kipp & Zonen) as MJ/m were recorded by the other station, belonging to the Osservatorio Geofisico del Dipartimento di Scienze dell'Ingegneria, Università di Modena (Geophysical Observatory of the Engineering Sciences Dept. of the University of Modena)) located at Marzaglia, at 3 km distance from the orchards.
+Minimum, maximum and average temperature at a height of 2 m and global radiation (daily integral of energy flux in the 0.3-3000 nm range with a solarimeter Kipp & Zonen) as MJ/m2 were recorded by the other station, belonging to the Osservatorio Geofisico del Dipartimento di Scienze dell'Ingegneria, Università di Modena (Geophysical Observatory of the Engineering Sciences Dept. of the University of Modena)) located at Marzaglia, at 3 km distance from the orchards.
 The data from both stations were obtained free of charge for scientific use, provided that the institutions are mentioned when publishing the results.

+Monthly means are reported in table 3.
 Frost occurred several times in April during and after bloom.
 Its effect was worsened by the wind.